-In this historic meeting, it was decided that, in order not to violate Sec.144 IPC clamped on the area throughout the year by the government, which is so popular that sans this alarming act it cannot smoothly function, we decided that with black-flags and posters, maximum four of our friends shall silently march from the Assembly gate to the podium of the statue of Madhu babu whose unfathomable sacrifice has given us our motherland Orissa.
-The march shall regularly commence at 5 pm every day.
-It was decided in this meeting that on the first day, myself as President of Bhasa Andolan (Language Movement), Pabitra Mohan Maharatha as convener of the movement, Pradyumna Satpathy as the Commander of the Movement, and Tusarkant Satpathy as coordinator of the Movement shall hit the road.
-But, eminent linguist and lexicologist Prof. Dr. Natabar Satpathy – another member of the Ministerial Committee – wanted to take up the black-flag on the first day.
+In this historic meeting, it was decided that, on the first day, myself as Founder and Chairman of Bhasa Andolan (Language Movement), Pabitra Mohan Maharatha as convener of the movement, Pradyumna Satpathy as the Commander of the Movement, and Tusarkant Satpathy as coordinator of the Movement shall hit the road.
+But, lexicologist Prof. Dr. Natabar Satpathy – another member of the Ministerial Committee – wanted to take up the black-flag on the first day.
 Therefore, it was decided on the spot that instead of Pabitra Mohan Maharatha Prof. Satpathy shall join the march.
 These are pictures of the first day.

-On the second day, Convener of the movement Pabitra Mohan Maharatha, leading light of the movement Journalist Sagar Satpathy, Wing Commander (Rtd) Nandakishore Samal and London based physician Dr. Nityanand Patnaik took up the rally.
+On the second day, Convener of the movement Pabitra Mohan Maharatha, Journalist Sagar Satpathy, Wing Commander (Rtd) Nandakishore Samal and London based physician Dr. Nityanand Patnaik took up the rally.
 Below are the pictorial records thereof.

 Even as the government posed nonchalant, the third day launched Prof. (Rtd) Aswini Kumar Swain, Dr. Kulamani Samal, Kali Prasad Samantray and Kahnu Charan Behura on the road with the black-flags and posters.